 - Caustic Towards Education

-There seems to be a hidden trend where Kiyosaki is hiding some anger towards the typical white collar well-educated employee.
+There seems to be a hidden trend where Kiyosaki is hiding some anger toward the typical white collar well-educated employee.

 I understand where that is coming from as I sometimes feel the same, but you gotta move beyond that.